Austin Wagner: Early life

 Wagner was born on June 23, 1997, in Calgary to parents Kevin and Linda, and has an older brother Tyler.

 Playing career

-Although Wagner began playing hockey at the age of three, he also played lacrosse before fully committing to hockey.
+Although Wagner began playing hockey at the age of three, he also played lacrosse with the Calgary Axemen of the Alberta Lacrosse Association before fully committing to hockey.
 Wagner began his hockey career with the Blackfoot Minor Hockey Association before joining the Calgary Northstars.
 Although he played for the Calgary Northstars on the Bantam AA Blazers during their 2010–11 season, his playmaking ability and skill earned him a promotion to Midget AAA.
 During his AAA years, Wagner played for Team Calgary North at the 2012 Alberta Cup and Team Alberta at the 2012 Western Canada U16 Challenge Cup.

 Major junior

 Wagner was drafted in the 5th round of the 2012 WHL Bantam Draft by the Regina Pats at the age of 16.
 After attending the Pats training camp, he signed agreed to a contract with the team.
 He scored his first WHL goal in the first period of a 4–3 shootout loss to the Medicine Hat Tigers on December 15, 2013.

 After his rookie season, in which Wagner scored 2 points in 42 games, the Pats changed coaches to John Paddock which Wagner says contributed to his production increase in his sophomore season.
 His sophomore year proved to be his breakout season with the Pats, as he scored 39 points in 61 games and was drafted 99th overall by the Los Angeles Kings in the 2015 NHL Entry Draft.
 Leading up to the draft, Wagner's final ranking by the NHL Central Scouting Bureau was 35th overall amongst North American skaters and third in Anaerobic Fitness: Peak Power Output.
 He attended the Kings training camp prior to the 2015 season but was returned to the Pats on September 24, 2015.
 Upon his return, Wagner once again had a breakout season and set new career highs with 62 points in 70 games.

 Wagner again attended the Kings training camp prior to the 2016 season but was returned to the Pats on October 1, 2016.
 The 2016–17 season was another breakout season for Wagner, as he set new career highs in goals and assists.
 That season, the Pats qualified for the WHL playoffs.
 Wagner scored a goal in Game 6 of the Eastern Conference Championships against the Lethbridge Hurricanes to help push the Pats to the WHL Championship round for the first time since 1984.
 He ended the playoffs with 21 points in 22 games as the Pats ended up losing the WHL Championship Finals series to the Seattle Thunderbirds 4–2.
 As a result of his breakout season, Wagner was selected to attend the Canadian National Junior Team camp prior to the 2017 World Junior Ice Hockey Championships but he failed to make the final roster.